Oxford's Port Meadow - Image courtesy of Danny Chapman

 Port Meadow

 Port Meadow is a large open space in the north and west of Oxford.
 The River Thames flows through the heart of this ancient area of grazing land, still used for horses and cattle.
-It’s said that the meadow has never been ploughed – at least for around 4,000 years.
-The meadow runs from Jericho to Wolvercote.
+It’s said that the meadow has never been ploughed – at least for around 4,000 years!

 What's the History of Port Meadow?